-To shut down your engine, press the F3 button twice.
+To shut your engine down, press the F3 button twice.
 This will play the shut down sounds and then turn the lights and smoke and sounds off.
 As long as there is DCC power still on the track the engine can be started up again by pressing the F3 button twice.